sparkflows/sparkflows-docs/docs/user-guide/connectors/elasticsearch.rst

 Elasticsearch
 ==========

 Elasticsearch is a powerful, distributed search and analytics engine.
-Fire Insights offers a set of processors that enable reading and writing data using Elasticsearch.
+Sparkflows offers a set of processors that enable reading and writing data using Elasticsearch.

 Follow the steps below to configure and use these connectors effectively.